 Since fellowship monies are limited, some students are offered admission with only partial funding (in the vicinity of $6,000 to $7,000).

 In return for a Graduate Assistantship, a student is expected to perform duties such as marking and helping in undergraduate classes or consulting laboratories.
 These duties will be kept small so that they do not interfere substantially with the student's graduate program.
 Whenever possible, qualified doctoral students may hold a Graduate Instructorship, which provide $4,755 per course taught (in addition to the financial support already being provided).
+In September, 2015, this rate will increase to $4994 per course, and in September, 2016, this rate will increase to $5144 per course.

 Master's students are not eligible to receive SGS baseline financial support beyond the first 2 years of their programme.
 Similarly, Ph.D. students are not eligible to receive SGS baseline financial support beyond the first 4 years of their programme.